LuanQBarbosa/code-optimization-project/README.md

 }
 ```

-Which basically iterates through all the matrix and fills each position by calculating the distance between X[i] and Y[j].
+Which basically iterates through all the matrix and fills each position by calculating the distance between (X[i], Y[i]) and (X[j], Y[j]).
 Then, we need to find it's highest value, which can be done by iterating through the matrix:
 ```C++
 double maxD = 0;
 for ( int i = 0; i < nVertices; i++ ) {